Developers

 Job Decorator API Reference

 The decorator is used to create long-running jobs or server rentals in Chutes applications.
-These are different from API endpoints and are designed for tasks that need persistent compute resources, specific network ports, or long-running processes.
+Jobs are different from API endpoints (cords) and are designed for tasks that need persistent compute resources, specific network ports, or long-running processes.

 Decorator Signature